jsl/diffusion/README.md

 [mkgmap](http://www.mkgmap.org.uk/doc/index.html), and
 [gmapi-builder](http://wiki.openstreetmap.org/wiki/Gmapibuilder) to
-generate maps. osm2gmap automatically downloads and installs these dependencies, as well as the most recent sea and bounds files.
+generate maps. osm2gmap automatically downloads and installs these dependencies, as well as the most recent sea and bounds files. osm2gmap installs all dependencies locally, and does not require root privileges.

 ## Systems Supported